-Since childhood, we've been repeatedly warned of the cringe-worthy effects that too much alcohol can have on our bodies.
+Since childhood, we've been repeatedly warned of the cringe-worthy effects of alcohol on the body.
 (And since college, most of us have become all too familiar with them firsthand.)
 There's no denying that alcohol plays a major role in the life of most American adults.
 In fact, registered dietitian Jenny Champion says that more than half of us report drinking alcohol on a monthly basis.
 "Occasional drinking has been said to improve health," she says.
 "But frequent binging at happy hour with co-workers doesn't."

 Huge bummer, we know.
 But here's a giant ray of hope: Our bodies can actually bounce back from alcohol's negative effects at amazing speeds.
 In a matter of hours, in fact.
 And the longer you go without drinking, the stronger and healthier your body and skin become.